mcuadros/dockership/documentation/scaffolding_strategies.md

 ## Centralised dockerfiles repository

-Maybe you prefer keep all your company's `dockerfiles` at the same repository, keeping away from the development team those files.
+Maybe you prefer keep all your company's `dockerfiles` in the same repository, keeping away from the development team those files.

 Based on this hypothetic scaffolding:
 ```